Where You Cannot Carry in New York: Prohibited Places | CCW Hub

 Sensitive locations under Penal Law 265.01-e, where carrying a firearm, rifle, or shotgun is a crime for almost everyone, including licensed carriers.

-Restricted locations under Penal Law 265.01-d, which makes private property a default no-carry zone unless the owner or lessee posts a sign or gives express consent.
+Restricted locations under Penal Law 265.01-d, which made private property a default no-carry zone unless the owner or lessee posted a sign or gave express consent.
+The courts have since struck down that default as applied to private property open to the public.
+See the litigation note below.

 New York City maintains its own separate, stricter handgun licensing and carry rules under the NYC Administrative Code (10-131) and Title 38 of the Rules of the City of New York.
 A carry license valid elsewhere in the state is not automatically valid in New York City.
 Treat the City as a distinct jurisdiction.